-Curiously, Oscar Hammerstein knew Stephen Sondheim as a young man and was a formative influence on him (Sondheim has said that "if Oscar was a geologist, I would have been a geologist").
+Oscar Hammerstein mentored Stephen Sondheim as a young man and was a formative influence on him (Sondheim has said that "if Oscar was a geologist, I would have been a geologist").
+Compare Lerner and Loewe, another theatrical songwriting/composing duo of the mid-20th century.

 - State Fair (a movie musical remade from an earlier movie, and remade again after Hammerstein's death)